 Find more in my other Article: RyanAir On Board Menu 2016 (Food & Drinks)

-As mentioned before, RyanAir is a lot fare Airline.
+As mentioned before, RyanAir is a low fare Airline.
 Therefore you won’t find any Monitor or Screen or selections of Magazines for free on Board.
 If you are interested, there is the RyanAir inFlight magazine that is handed out on request, for free.
-The December Issue is not a Travel Inspiration, it’s rather a shopping List for the OnBoard Duty Free Shopping and the Price List for OnBoard Service.
+The December Issue is not a Travel Inspiration; it’s rather a Shopping List for the OnBoard Duty-Free Shopping and the Price List for OnBoard Service.

 Different Types of RyanAir Tickets

-When flying with RyanAir, and booking a Ticket, you have two Options: Standard and Business Plus.
+When flying with RyanAir, and booking a ticket, you have two options: Standard and Business Plus.
 The Standard Tickets includes a Seat that you can’t select, Online Check-In and the cabin baggage.
 That’s it.
-As a holder of a Business Plus Ticket your checked bag can weight up to 20 kg, you have a free Airport Check-In, a Premium Seat (subject to seat availability) as well as Priority Boarding and airport Fast Track security service (at participating airports), you receive flight details via text message and you are flexible on Ticket Changes.
+As a holder of a Business Plus Ticket your checked bag can weigh up to 20 kg, you have a free Airport Check-In, a Premium Seat (subject to seat availability) as well as Priority Boarding and airport Fast Track security service (at participating airports), you receive flight details via text message and you are flexible on Ticket Changes.

 Standard Tickets are available for 9,99€ and upwards, Business Plus Tickets for 59,99€ and upwards.

 Again, to keep everything simple and cost-efficient, RyanAir serves all its Flights with just one Type of Aircraft, the Boeing 737-800.
 In total, they have more than 300 of these Aircraft!
-As there is just one Type everyone knows every Plane, from the Mechanic to the Pilot.
+As there is only one Type, everyone knows every Plane, from the Mechanic to the Pilot.
 This keeps the safety Standards high, as RyanAir states.
-Up from 2019 there will be at least a hundred Boeing 737 MAX 200 added to the Fleet.
+Up from 2019, there will be at least a hundred Boeing 737 MAX 200 added to the Fleet.

 Is there anything else you’d like to know about RyanAir?
 Feel free to comment below!